QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Religions & Cults/Children of the Flame.md

 These are the people that the public imagine when they hear about the organization.
 They all have subtle but distinct vestments allowing them to stand out from the public, and they are all trained to appear as warm, friendly and approachable as possible, making them exude a divine and pleasant aura.

 They dedicate much of their time to helping those in need, and are commonly seen assisting with disaster relief, humanitarian fundraising events, and grand openings of public buildings.
+They are also responsible for hearing the confessions of those who feel they have sinned and absolve them, and to baptize new followers so they may be considered officially Devout.

 Becoming a Reverend is as simple as expressing interest to a Patriarch, who will then look over the things they have done to help the public and decide whether or not the prospective Reverend is worthy.
 In special cases, they may be selected by a Firekeeper instead.